gpm22/API_Veiculos_Client/README.md

 # APIVeiculosClient

-An angular client for https://github.com/gpm22/API_Veiculos/
+An angular client for https://github.com/gpm22/API_Veiculos/.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

 ## Development server

+Before deploying this client, it is needed first to deploy the [API Veiculos](https://github.com/gpm22/API_Veiculos/), which will run on the port 8080.

+The steps for deploy the API are described on its [README](https://github.com/gpm22/API_Veiculos/blob/master/README.md).

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.